Vienna to Trieste: A Continental Railway Journey

 - All credit card surcharges and delivery of your travel documents

-These are your two days to enjoy the Austrian capital to the full.
+Enjoy a full day in the Austrian capital.
 Take in famous sights such as the Ringstrasse, State Opera House and St Stephen’s Cathedral, or the magnificent Schönbrunn Palace.

 Over at the Prater Park, take a ride on the historic 65-metre high ferris wheel “Wiener Riesenrad”, which dates back to 1897 and was featured in the film The Third Man.